tdevere/AppCenterBuildLog/Readme.md

 ## Introduction

 VS App Center Support is exploring better ways to help customers identify and resolve Build Failures.
 Contributions are welcome.
-Please follow this form when making recommendations for content:
+Please follow this form when making content submissions:

 ```
 Build Step: (example here might be checkout)